NickTomlin/laptop/README.md

 * Heroku Config plugin for local `ENV` variables
 * Homebrew for managing operating system libraries
 * ImageMagick for cropping and resizing images
-* Postgres for storing relational data
-* Postgres gem for talking to Postgres from Ruby
 * Qt for headless JavaScript testing via Capybara Webkit
 * Watch for periodically executing a program and displaying the output
 * Rails gem for writing web applications